Jean Pascarella 1950 - 2020 - Obituary

 In lieu of flowers, the family suggests that donations be made to St. Jude Children's Research Hospital

-Funeral arrangements are under the direction of the O'Rourke & O'Rourke Inc. Funeral Home, 25 River Street, Salamanca, NY.
+Funeral arrangements are under the direction of the O'Rourke & O'Rourke Inc. Funeral Home, 25 River St., Salamanca.